 Nothing could be further from the truth for global law firm DLA Piper, which embarked upon a strategy to improve the efficiency of infrastructure services and introduce a collaborative administrative resource model as far back as 2011.
-This model, which includes BigHand Now, a legal-specific workflow solution, enabled the firm to move its entire staff to home-working over the course of 36 hours, while continuing to meet and exceed the legal needs of its clients.
+This model, which includes BigHand Workflow Management, a legal-specific workflow solution, enabled the firm to move its entire staff to home-working over the course of 36 hours, while continuing to meet and exceed the legal needs of its clients.

 New Administrative Model

 DLA Piper had already established that the traditional one-size-fits-all administrative service model predicated on a one-to-one (or two or three to one) relationship between attorney and legal secretary was no longer sustainable.
 Moving away from this siloed way of working, DLA Piper developed a team resource model – replacing a single individual handling multiple tasks for one, or multiple attorneys with a multi-skilled, multi-level team to support a broader base of attorneys.

 This model enabled DLA Piper to ensure assistants could focus on high-level tasks, delegating less advanced and administrative tasks to business professionals better suited to complete the work.
 The firm also created an invaluable foundation for knowledge sharing, underpinned by BigHand’s task delegation and workflow tool, BigHand Workflow Management.